-Under the terms of the Association Agreement, CUPET is obligated to supply, at no cost to Energas, gas that is owned by CUPET and is produced in association with crude oil from oil fields in the regional vicinity of the Varadero, Boca de Jaruco, Yumuri and Puerto Escondido plant sites (the "Oilfields") up to maximum plant capacity.
+Under the terms of the Association Agreement, CUPET is obligated to supply, at no cost to Energas, gas that is owned by CUPET and is produced in association with crude oil from oil fields in the regional vicinity of the Varadero, Boca de Jaruco, Yumuri and Puerto Escondido plant sites ("Oilfields") up to maximum plant capacity.
 CUPET's obligation to supply such gas is subject to its pre-existing obligation to supply clean, processed gas from the Puerto Escondido, Yumuri and Canasí fields for domestic fuel to Havana.
 Energas does not own the gas reserves in the Oilfields, nor does it control the rate or manner in which such gas reserves are produced.
-Sherritt continues to work with its Cuban partners to access additional gas for the Boca facility from two new gas wells being drilled in Puerto Escondido that are scheduled to begin production in Q4 2023.Continuing shortages in gas supply occurred throughout 2022 at the Varadero plant site (see "Risk factors-Uncertainty of gas supply to Energas").
+Sherritt continues to work with its Cuban partners to access additional gas for the Boca facility and two new gas wells were drilled in Puerto Escondido during the first half of 2023.
+Continuing shortages in gas supply occurred throughout 2023 at the Varadero plant site (see "Risk factors-Uncertainty of gas supply to Energas").